 19.2.1.1.
-DATA PROTECTION
+Data Protection

-Text of the Article Guidelines 1.3.
+12 4 114 711 1 11 1.3.
 Any personal data will be processed solely for the purposes of the performance, management and monitoring of this Contract by the Contracting Authority and may also be passed to the bodies charged with monitoring or inspection tasks under European Union law.
 Beneficiaries will have the right of access to their personal data and the right to rectify any such data.
 If the Beneficiary(ies) have any queries concerning the processing of personal data, they shall address them to the Contracting Authority.
 The Beneficiary(ies) will have right of recourse at any time to the European Data Protection Supervisor.
 1.4.
 The Beneficiary shall limit access and use of personal data to that strictly necessary for the performance, management and monitoring of this Contract and shall adopt all appropriate technical and organisational security measures necessary to preserve the strictest confidentiality and limit access to this data.

 19.2.1.2.
-ROLE OF THE BENEFICIARY(IES)
+Role of the Beneficiary(ies)